 Remember for whom the birdbath is for…

 At the end of the day, consider how a birdbath appeals to your feathered friends – through their eyes, of course!
 If you were a bird, would you like visiting that particular birdbath?
 Why would that birdbath appeal to you?
-Birdbaths not only attract birds, but are known to draw dragonflies, damselflies, raccoons, squirrels, etc. As long as the birds love it, your birdbath is a success…never mind if you made it yourself, or got from the garden supplier for 50 bucks.
+Birdbaths not only attract birds, but are known to draw dragonflies, damselflies, raccoons, squirrels, etc. As long as the birds love it, your birdbath is a success…never mind if you made it yourself, or got it from the garden supplier for 50 bucks.

 Join Our Newsletter